-In my early teens we weren't on a farm anymore so that activity stopped and by my mid teens, I had put on a couple pounds.
-I do mean a couple...
+In my early teens, though, I put on a couple pounds.
+And I do mean a couple.
 I was under 120lbs and 2-3lbs over the course over a few years is hardly anything to be concerned over, especially when you're still just a teenager.

 Instantly I hated myself and thought I was bad.
 After all, we're told "we are what we eat", right?

 I went into it reading his messaging already believing that body fat was bad.

 Then "Dr" Atkins said sugar and carbs are bad and make us fat so obviously, after reading his book,I believed I was bad and was going to get even fatter because I ate them ...again.